-In-game ad deals can benefit both game developers and advertisers -- and experienced game lawyers Boyd and Lalla discuss business and contextual considerations for in-game
+In-game ad deals can benefit both game developers and advertisers -- and experienced game lawyers Greg Boyd and Vejay Lalla discuss business and contextual considerations for in-game advertising

 in a new Gamasutra feature.

 One of the most critical deal points that developers and advertisers should consider when pursuing in-game ads is placement -- both groups need to deliberate together not only over which games to advertise in, but over whether the placement will be fixed or dynamic as well:

 "The game itself is the first critical choice.
 For instance, brands traditionally associated with sports advertising are most appropriate for sports games.
 Certain youth brands may aim at skateboarding, platforming, or similarly themed games.
 Advertisements are intended to create brand awareness for the target demographic -- but if the audience feels the brand is out of place in the game, the advertisement may have the opposite effect.

 Aside from the choice of game, there are still many more decisions to be made.
 Is the advertiser looking for static advertising or dynamic advertising?
 Static advertising is a fixed placement in the game at launch and stays in the same form after release of the game indefinitely.
 This type of advertising does not rely on an internet connection to broadcast the images into the game -- but it also cannot be changed after launch.

 The disadvantage of dynamic advertising is that it requires an internet connection to be broadcast into the game -- but it also has some particular advantages.
 It is a flexible branding image where elements can be interchangeable.
 It also provides advertisers an easy method to measure and collect valuable advertising data on consumers -- and potentially even consumer behavior based on impressions, keywords, clickthroughs, and other kinds of information."